Andy Thorby

-Andrew Thorby is a British racecar designer.
+Andrew Mark Thorby is a British racecar designer.
 Thorby designed many formula racing and Le Mans Prototype cars.

 History

 Lola Cars

 After graduation lawschool Thorby joined Specialised Mouldings Ltd. in Huntingdon in 1974.
 Specialised Mouldings Ltd. fabricated plastic and fibreglass body panels.
 Thorby joined Lola Cars in 1977 to follow his passion, designing cars.
 The Lola T500, built for the 1979 SCCA/CART Indy Car Series was one of the first cars Thorby worked on.
 Al Unser won the final race of the season in the Lola T500.
 Thorby designed Lola's first endurance sports car racer since the Lola T70.
 The British designer worked directly with Eric Broadley.
 The T600 was first introduced in 1981 and was the first Lola with a full-length monocoque.
 The car was designed to accommodate several different engine types such as Chevrolet, Porsche and Cosworth.
 The T600 won the first three races of the 1981 IMSA GT Championship season.
 After the T600 Thorby worked on the Lola 640E Formula Ford single seater.
 Julian Bailey won various races driving the T640E in the British Formula Ford Championship.
 After Thorby left Lola he joined the short lived Nimrod Racing Automobiles to work on the Aston Martin powered Nimrod NRA/C2.
 After leaving Nimrod Throby formed his own company, Amzel Ltd.